gear-foundation/gear-wiki/docs/api/vouchers.md

 }, meta);
 ```

-This feature is used in our [Battleship Game](/examples/battleship.md), where users have the ability to send messages to a program using a voucher without spending their gas.
+An example of using vouchers is shown in the [Battleship Game](/examples/battleship.md) game.
+Users without tokens on their balance can make moves by sending messages to a program using a voucher.